FIRACup/FIRA-Air-Junior/README.md

 </div>

 ```
-pip3 install av
+sudo pip3 install av
-pip3 install opencv-python  (if not installed!
+sudo pip3 install opencv-python  (if not installed!
 If you have previously installed it, skip this command)
-pip3 install image
+sudo pip3 install image
-pip3 install pygame
+sudo pip3 install pygame
 ```

 <div dir="rtl">